-You've embraced B2B e-commerce and expanded your fulfillment network.
-All inventory locations are ready to fulfill orders, including retail locations and distribution centers.
+You've embraced omnichannel retail and expanded your fulfillment network.
+All inventory locations are ready to fulfill orders, including stores and distribution centers.
 But now there's a new challenge: some multi-item orders are resulting in multiple package shipments to customers.
 This is problematic from both the customer and business standpoint.